 5. Income tax benefits

 Like any other retirement benefit, superannuation benefit also provides income tax benefits to both employer and employee.
 However, such benefits are restricted to an approved superannuation fund.
 This approval is required to be obtained from the Commissioner of Income Tax in accordance with the rules set out in Part B of the Fourth Schedule of the IT Act.

 For the Employer-Contribution to approved (by income tax department) superannuation fund is deductible business expense and any income received by self managed trusts of an approved superannuation fund is also exempt.

-- In case employee has made an additional contribution to the approved superannuation fund voluntarily, it is deductible under Section 80C subject to overall limit of Rs 150,000 under Section 80C
+- Employee’s contribution to the approved superannuation fund is deductible under Section 80C subject to overall limit of Rs 150,000.

 - Amount withdrawn if any by the employee at the time of change of job is taxable under the head “Income from other sources”